Drug Lab

 Nicole.jpeg

 Doctoral Student in the Translational Neuroscience Program, co-supervised by Dr. Christine Rabinak and Dr. Mark Greenwald.
-She graduated in 2022, and is currently a postdoctoral fellow at the University of Nebraska.
+She graduated in 2022, and is currently a Research Assistant Professor at the University of Nebraska.

 Projects: